-FLM267 Advanced Filmmaking 2 class and 2 lab hr /wk, 3 cr.
+FLM267 Advanced Filmmaking 2 class and 2 lab hr/wk, 3 cr.

 Expands on the technical skills acquired in the first two classes emphasizing integrated graphics, special effects, compositing and complex audio mixes.
 Applies these skills to documentary projects, narrative projects, or both.
 Includes a studio production component.
-Prerequisite: FLM265 and FLM266, both with a grade of C or better; or consent of instructor.
+Prerequisite: FLM266 with a grade of C or better; or consent of instructor.
 Offered as needed